Mixtape Messiah 3

 Mixtape Messiah 3 is a mixtape by southern rapper Chamillionaire.
-This is the third in the Mixtape Messiah It was released as a free download on Chamillionaire's website on July 18, 2007 at 11pm EDT to promote his album Ultimate Victory, then scheduled for release three months later.
+This is the third in the Mixtape Messiah It was released as a free download on Chamillionaire's website on July 18, 2007 at 11 p.m.
+EDT to promote his album Ultimate Victory, then scheduled for release three months later.
 The free The Mixtape Messiah DVD, a compilation of interviews, show performances, backstage tour footage, and in-studio footage, was released at the same time.